 The Inter-American Development Bank (IDB) also provides financial support to projects in Argentina at similar interest rates and with similar repayment terms.
 The relationship between the Inter-American Investment Corporation (IIC) and the IDB is similar to that of the IFC and the World Bank.

-For contact information of multilateral development bank representatives in Argentina, see Chapter 9: Contacts, Market Research, and Trade Events
+For contact information of multilateral development bank representatives in Argentina, see Chapter 9 for Contacts, Market Research and Trade Events.

 U.S. Department of Commerce Liaison Officers

 At each of the multilateral development banks, the U.S. Department of Commerce has a liaison officer who advocates for U.S. firms and counsels them on multilateral bank opportunities.
 They are a valuable source of information on Multilateral Development Bank funded projects in Argentina.

 The following is the contact information for the U.S. Commercial Service liaisons at the World Bank and Inter-American Development Bank: